Causal Diamonds, Cluster Polytopes and Scattering Amplitudes: Acknowledgments

 \section{Acknowledgments}

 We thank Hadleigh Frost, Thomas Lam, Zhenjie Li, Alexander Postnikov, Lauren Williams, Qinglin Yang and Chi Zhang for stimulating discussions.
 S.H., G.S. and H.T. would like to thank the hospitality of the Institute of Advanced Study, Princeton, and Center for Mathematical Sciences and Applications, Harvard, where parts of the work were done.
-S.H. was supported in part by the Thousand Young Talents program, Peng Huanwu center under Grant No. 11747601 and National Natural Science Foundation of China under Grant No. 11935013.
+SH’s research is supported in part by the Key Research Program of the Chinese Academy of Sciences, Grant NO. XDPB15, and by National Natural Science Foundation of China under Grant No. 11935013,11947301, 12047502,12047503.
 G.S. is supported by the Simons Investigator Award\#376208 of A. Volovich, and also thanks Institute of Theoretical Physics, Beijing, for hospitality, and Istituto Nazionale di Fisica Nucleare for generously providing travel funding.
 H.T. was supported by an NSERC Discover Grant and the Canada Research Chairs program.